What is the Welfare Support Scheme?

 By email: firstname.lastname@example.org

 By phone, by calling the Welfare Support Team on 01225 477 277.
 This service is normally available Monday to Friday between 9.00am and 4.30pm (and 4.00pm on Fridays).
 During busy periods / staff training an answerphone system will be in operation.
-Your call will be returned by the end of the next working day.
+Your call will be returned by the end of the next working day (at Christmas and during periods of staff leave or sickness it may take longer to respond).

 Please note that staff at council offices cannot help with any applications under this scheme.